oleg1995petrov/devops-andersen-training/HW 4/README.md

     docker run --rm oleg1995petrov/tgbot-andersen:latest
     ```

-2. Find the `VenzDevOpsBot` telegram bot and chat with it.
+2. Find the `VentzDevOpsBot` telegram bot and chat with it.